ACanalejo/rdmqr_unilu2025/README.md

 *Presentation by the lecturer.*

 - Canalejo-Molero, Á., & Le Corre Juratic, M. (2025).
 Blinded by Out-group Hatred.
-Why does Radical Party Entry Reduce its Voters’ Satisfaction with Democracy?. *Working paper*
+Why does Radical Party Entry Reduce its Voters’ Satisfaction with Democracy? *Working paper*

 #### Session 3.
 Theory and research design  (09.10.25 / 14:15–16:00)